Holy Chalice: Antioch Chalice

 This silver-gilt object is in the collection of the Metropolitan Museum of Art in New York City.
 It was apparently made at Antioch in the early 6th century, and is of double-cup construction, with an outer shell of cast-metal open work, enclosing a plain silver inner cup.
 When it was first recovered in Antioch in 1910, it was touted as the Holy Chalice, an identification the Metropolitan Museum characterizes as "ambitious".
-It is no longer identified as a chalice, having been identified by experts at Walters Art Museum in Baltimore, Maryland as likely a standing lamp, in a style of the 6th century.
+It is no longer identified as a chalice, having been identified by experts at the Walters Art Museum in Baltimore as likely a standing lamp, in a style of the 6th century.